eastern screech owls Rising K & 1st Grade

 Register Your Camper!

 It’s never been easier to register for Camp Kingfisher!
-See options below to register online, by mail, over the phone 770.992.2055 ext.
+See options below to register online, over the phone 770.992.2055 ext.
 222, or in the camp office.

 Make sure you complete the camper information form.
 This form must be completed for each camper.